 Plan for being unplugged: It’s important to consider that you won’t have cell service or internet access during the trip.
 Plan appropriately to support yourself while you’re away from regular “in-town” resources.
 Some guests bring a book or download music or podcasts.
 Others may try to carve out alone time with music or a journal.
 We provide a charging station to recharge devices – bring your regular charging plug (wall plug or USB).

 Stay consistent: It’s best to keep your medication dosages consistent before and during your trip.
 Even if you’ve been feeling great, it’s not recommended to adjust doses without the supervision of your doctor.

 Carry-on meds: Always pack medications in your carry-on, not checked baggage when you are traveling to the start of your river trip.

 Read to prepare: Have you read your trip information packet?
 This packet contains helpful information specific to your trip!
-The packet is carefully curated for the upcoming season, will be emailed to all guests and will be accessible through your online account.
-If you haven’t received one, would like it resent, or need help accessing your online account, just call or email us.
+The packet is carefully curated for the upcoming season and is accessible via your online account or attached to most emails.
+Contact us if you haven’t received a trip packet, would like it resent, or need help accessing your online account.

 We encourage you to take an especially active role in ensuring your personal health because of the remote nature of the canyon.
 As you travel through the Grand Canyon, it is likely you will be hours away from professional medical care.
 Some guests find it beneficial to talk with their doctor to specifically prepare for this trip.